minetest-mods/technic/manual.md

 input in matched pairs.
 Any odd dust pile in a centrifuge will not be processed and will prevent that centrifuge from accepting any other input.

+### concrete ###

+Concrete is a synthetic building material.
+The technic modpack implements it in the game.

+Two forms of concrete are available as building blocks: ordinary "concrete" and more advanced "blast-resistant concrete".
+Despite its name, the latter has no special resistance to explosions or to any other means of destruction.

+Concrete can also be used to make fences.
+They act just like wooden fences, but aren't flammable.
+Confusingly, the item that corresponds to a wooden "fence" is called "concrete post".
+Posts placed adjacently will implicitly create fence between them.
+Fencing also appears between a post and adjacent concrete block.

 industrial processes
 --------------------